Authentic Mexican pork chile verde recipe, with chunks of pork shoulder slow cooked in a roasted tomatillo and jalapeno chile verde sauce. So good!

 - Pinch of ground cloves

-1 Remove papery husks from tomatillos and rinse well.
+1 Roast the tomatillos, garlic: Remove papery husks from tomatillos and rinse well.

 Cut in half and place cut side down, along with 5 unpeeled garlic cloves, on a foil-lined baking sheet.
 Place under a broiler for about 5-7 minutes to lightly blacken the skin.
 Remove from oven, let cool enough to handle.